raghavthapar/Github-Notes/Aliases.md

 ## ALIASES

+### Aliases in Global Config File

 - Git aliases are 'short commands' that we can use instead of using the actual commands
 - In the Global config file, we can make any kind of alias using [alias] and then writing words under it that are git commands
 - E.g. [alias] s = status

+### Aliases in command line

+- This is done using the git config --global alias.aliasName commandToReplace